How To Sell A Handmade Business FBA

 Q. What is your Pinterest strategy right now?
 What are you seeing working on the platform?

 There’s definitely been a lot of changes in the past year.
-It’s been very crazy, which is one of the reasons why I actually launched the Entrepreneur Templates Membership.
+It’s been very crazy.

 Because as a Pinterest manager, we know that Pinterest really stresses the importance of fresh content.
 And people were really struggling.